apache/flink-cdc/docs/content/quickstart/build-real-time-data-lake-tutorial.md

     ```
 2. Create databases/tables and populate data:

-   Create a logical sharding table `user` sharded in different databases and tables physically, and one of them misses a column.
+   Create a logical sharding table `user` sharded in different databases and tables physically.
    ```sql
     CREATE DATABASE db_1;
     USE db_1;